hai-vr/combo-gesture-expressions-av3/GUIDE_internal_parameters.md

 ### `__Hai_GestureComboValue`

-Expose one of 36 values, representing the current gesture combo.
+Exposes one of 36 values, representing the current gesture combo.
 This value is derived from:

 - `GestureLeft` Animator parameter (IK Sync)
 - `GestureRight` Animator parameter (IK Sync)